 Attributes, which identify particular characteristics that might be shared across a film booking, session, film, movie format, screen, can belong to a particular type:

 - Concept attributes represent different marketable cinema experiences, such as Gold Class and IMAX.
-These attributes appear in Vista Web so patrons can easily find all the sessions for which they can expect the same cinema experience.
+These attributes appear in your website so patrons can easily find all the sessions for which they can expect the same cinema experience.

 - Session attributes correspond to notable session features, such as Mum and Baby.
 These attributes can be useful for helping ensure that particular films are matched with particular theatres or that particular sessions use the correct sound or lighting levels.